 A sinus headache is usually caused by infection and inflammation of the sinuses, which is known as rhinosinusitis.
 As your nasal passages become swollen, they become blocked with mucus and the area becomes congested, resulting in sinus pressure.
 This leads to a sinus headache.

 Since its cause is rooted in sinus issues, a sinus headache is often treated with decongestants and nasal irrigation to help clear out the congested area and ease the pressure.
 Nasal steroids can also be used, and, if the underlying infection is caused by bacteria, antibiotics may also be prescribed.

-If sinus infections are chronic – defined as lasting more than 12 weeks despite attempts at treatment – surgery may be recommended in some cases if there’s an underlying cause that can be surgically corrected.
+If sinusitis (sinus infections) are chronic – defined as lasting more than 12 weeks despite attempts at treatment – surgery may be recommended in some cases if there’s an underlying cause that can be surgically corrected.

 For example, if a deviated septum (a crooked or off-center wall that separates your nasal passages) is causing congestion that’s a breeding ground for infection, surgery can be used to correct this.
 And by correcting the issue that’s causing the inflammation, sinus headaches will also be helped.

 Sinus headaches and migraines have many symptoms in common, but they’re not the same type of headache.
 Once the underlying sinus issue is resolved, sinus headaches should go away.
 But with migraines, ongoing medication may be needed to help prevent them from recurring.

 Sinus pressure may be somewhat linked to migraines, however.
 If you have allergic rhinitis, your nasal passages can become inflamed and irritated in response to an allergen.
 It’s thought that the histamine release that occurs as part of the allergic reaction can cause migraines.
 In fact, people who have allergic rhinitis are more than 10 times more likely to suffer from migraines.

 Sinus headaches and migraines have the following symptoms in common: